reserve-protocol/protocol/docs/deployment.md

 Mostly, this is about _test_ deployment, though the same elements should work to deploy to any network once configured.

-Real mainnet deployment, though, will entail an deployment checklist (not yet written) and serious operational security considerations (not yet articulated).
+Real mainnet deployment, though, will entail an deployment checklist (see below) and serious operational security considerations (not yet articulated).

 ## Configure Environment